rasmuslos/AmpFin/README.md

 AmpFin is licensed under the Mozilla Public License Version 2.
 Additionally the "Common Clause" applies.
 This means that you can modify AmpFin, as well as contribute to it, but you are not allowed to distribute the application in binary form.
 Compiling for your own personal use is not covered by the commons clause and therefore fine.
 Additionally, prebuilt binaries are available on GitHub for side loading using popular tools like SideStore, etc.

+Distributing your binaries to your friends and family is allowed.
+The same goes for development builds.

 Contributions are welcome, just fork the repository, and open a pull request with your changes.
 If you want to contribute translations you have to edit `Localizable.xcstrings` in the `iOS` directory, as well as `Localizable.xcstrings` located at `Widget Extension` using Xcode.
 If you want to add a new language add it in the project settings

 ## Miscellaneous